g3eky/cube/README.md

-# Hello World C Program with CMake
+# Cube C Program with CMake

-A simple C program that prints "Hello, World!" to the console, built using CMake.
+A simple C program built using CMake.

 ## Project Structure